TaEduard/Example-Microservice/README.md

     1. Service B is a REST API service, which exposes a single controller that responds 200 status code on GET requests.
 1. Cluster should have NGINX Ingress controller deployed, and corresponding ingress rules for Service A and Service B.
 1. Service A should not be able to communicate with Service B.

+Next steps:
+1. Configure Cert-manager for the nginx ingress.
+1. Disable kube api access over the internet.